-- Requirements for the members of the Steering Committee - Requirements for assessors and inspectors - Requirements for other ad hoc roles (e.g. interpreters for inspections).
+- Requirements for the members of the Steering Committee - Requirements for assessors and inspectors (including DCEP staff members) - Requirements for other ad hoc experts

-8.1 Members of the Steering Committee
+7.1 Members of the Steering Committee

 The members of the Steering Committee must not hold interests of category 1.
 They may hold interests of categories 2 and 3 and need to declare them.